 - medical benefits

-- patient-relevant process and structural improvements
+- patient-relevant procedural and structural improvements

 But how should this data be collected so that it can then be evaluated for the evaluation concept?